konfuzio-ai/konfuzio-sdk/docs/dvui/index.md

 ![documents_list.png](./images/documents_list.png)

-This is an optional component that is only loaded if a [Category](https://help.konfuzio.com/modules/categories/index.html) id is provided under the environment file.
+This is an optional component that is only loaded if a [Category](https://help.konfuzio.com/modules/categories/index.html) ID is provided under the environment file.
 You also need to add an Authentication Token.
-Is responsible for loading the Documents list for a given Category and that are assigned to the currently authenticated user.
+This component is responsible for loading the Documents list for a given Category and that are assigned to the currently authenticated user.
 You can then select which Document will appear on the dashboard.